Monkeystation/photanol-com/src/pages/index.md

       image: /img/8-strategic-partnership-renolit.jpg
     - title: Scale up to commercial plant
       year: "2027"
       text: "Proving commercial viability is next.
-Photanol is like a lego-block-style
+Photanol is a modular blueprint.
-        blueprint: once fine-tuned and optimized, reaching commercial scale ‘simply’ means manufacturing capacity will increase to around 30,000 tonnes.
-Applying the learnings from the smaller scale demo set-up while embracing engineering insights from industries like agriculture, water treatment plants and others.
-Methodology that will enable Photanol to compete extremely favourably with non-renewable chemicals.
+        Manufacturing capacity will increase to around 30,000 tons.
+A methodology that will enable Photanol to compete with non-renewable chemicals.
 Proving that sustainability isn’t second place to economic profit. "
       icon: /img/roadmap_scale_commercial_plant.png
       image: /img/photanol_sketch_birdsview_web.png
     - year: "2028"